Phillies vs Rays Odds, Spread, and Total

 Phillies vs Rays Betting Trends

-- The Phillies are 4-6 against the spread in their past 10 games.
+- Both teams are 5-5 against the spread in their past 10 games.

-- The Rays are 6-4 against the spread in their past 10 games.
+- The Phillies are 3-1 against the spread on the road in the last 10 matchups.

-- The total has gone over in 13 of the Phillies' last 20 games.
+- The Rays are 0-4 against the spread at home in their previous 10 games.

-- The total has gone under in seven of the Rays' last 10 games.
+- The Phillies are 8-0 straight up in their last eight games against the Rays.

-- The Rays went 5-1 in the past six games they have been named the underdogs.
+- The Rays is 0-6 straight up in their last six games at home..

-- The Phillies went 5-3 across the latest eight games they were favored.
+- The total has gone under in eight of the Rays' past 11 games and four of the Phillies' last six.

 Phillies vs Rays Injury Reports